- Install VirtualBox

 - Install Vagrant

-Run the following commands in a directory of your choice to download and start the Vagrant box:
+Run the following commands in a directory to create a Vagrantfile for our box:

 vagrant init joomlatools/box

 Only for Ubuntu users - start the NFS service to be able to mount directories:

 sudo service nfs-kernel-server start